 \section{Introduction}

-The escalating presence of space debris in Earth's orbit poses a significant and ever-growing threat to the safety of space assets.
+The escalating presence of space debris in Earth's orbit poses an ever-growing threat to the safety of space assets.
 In order to mitigate the risk of collisions with these hazardous objects, it is imperative to obtain highly accurate and reliable orbital information about them.
-Ground-based optical tracking has emerged as a crucial component of space surveillance, given the proliferation of resident space objects (RSOs).
+Given the proliferation of resident space objects (RSOs), ground-based optical tracking has emerged as a crucial component of space surveillance.
 However, the operation of traditional optical sensors is contingent on specific visibility conditions, where RSOs are sunlit while the background is dark.
 Consequently, these facilities primarily operate during nighttime hours.
 Moreover, various practical challenges complicate the process of gathering orbital data through ground-based optical tracking.
 These challenges include constraints on the field of view of telescopes, the rapid motion of RSOs, particularly those in low Earth orbit (LEO), and the limited scheduling opportunities for tracking each object.
 As a result, the number of visible arcs, or tracks of measurements, is often limited, and each track contains only short intervals of effective measurements, often spanning just a few minutes.
 The complexity of orbit determination (OD) is further amplified when there is a substantial data gap, such as a day or more, between consecutive tracks of measurements.
 Additionally, optical sensor measurements are typically subject to various types of noises, including background noise, shot noise, readout noise, dark current noise, and quantisation noise~\cite{tan2021quantifying}, which can introduce non-Gaussian characteristics into angular measurements like right ascension and declination.